 The Bai Dinh Pagoda lies within a complex of spiritual Buddhist temples on Bai Dinh Mountain in Ninh Binh, North Vietnam.
 The Bai Dinh Pagoda stands an impressive 13-stories tall with panoramic views at the top.

-It is a short 5-min walk up a set of steep stairs till you reach the steel arched bridge, which is the furthest accessible point at Silver Waterfall Sapa.
+It’s a short 5-minute walk up a set of steep stairs till you reach the steel arched bridge, which is the furthest accessible point at Silver Waterfall Sapa.

 RICE FIELD TREKKING IN SAPA

 Sapa is a region known for the incredible rice terraces cut into the mountainside.
 Most visitors that head to Sapa are there to go trekking through these aesthetically pleasing rice terraces.

 To book a rice field trekking tour in advance, Click Here.